 Some detox and cleanse programs include herbs and herbal supplements as part of their diet.
 Herbs and chemicals may not be safe for your developing fetus.
 Also, herbs like cilantro and parsley increase the risk of miscarriage in the early stages of pregnancy.
-Hence, before using any herb, make sure you seek the advice of your doctor.
-Detox while pregnant may not be safe after all.
+Hence, before using any herb, make sure you seek your doctor’s advice.
+Detox while pregnant may not be safe after all (3).

-Colon irrigation increases the amount of sweating, urination and bowel movement.
-It is fine under normal circumstances, but not during pregnancy.
+Colon irrigation increases the amount of sweating, urination, and bowel movement.
+It may be fine under normal circumstances, but not during pregnancy.
 These things, combined with an increased need for fluids, could lead to dehydration.
 Dehydration can put you and your child in a dangerous position.
 It can also cause electrolyte imbalances.

-Some detox requires taking high amounts of vitamin C, which can halt the body from making progesterone, a vital hormone for pregnant women.
+Some detox requires taking high amounts of vitamin C, which can halt the body from making progesterone, a vital hormone for pregnant women (4).

 U.S. Food and Drug Administration has proven that detoxes may not always be effective.
-It means that, in addition to being potentially dangerous, detoxes are unlikely to remove toxins any better than the body’s excretory system.
+In addition to being potentially dangerous, detoxes are unlikely to remove toxins any better than the body’s excretory system (1).

-Even though a full-blown detox diet is not ideal when you are expecting, you can change your eating habits for better without putting your baby or yourself at risk.
+Even though a full-blown detox diet is not ideal when you are expecting, you can change your eating habits for the better without putting your baby or yourself at risk.
 Just a few lifestyle changes, a healthy diet and plenty of exercise can help you remove toxins in a safe and effective way.
-Some safe ways to do detox include:
+Some safe ways to do detox include (5):